open5e/open5e/source/equipment/expenses.rst

 Other hirelings provide more expert or dangerous services.
 Mercenary soldiers paid to help the adventurers take on a hobgoblin army are hirelings, as are sages hired to research ancient or esoteric lore.
-If a high-­level adventurer establishes a stronghold of some kind, he or she might hire a whole staff of servants and agents to run the place, from a castellan or steward to menial laborers to keep the stables clean.
-These hirelings often enjoy a long-­term contract that includes a place to live within the stronghold as part of the offered compensation.
+If a high-level adventurer establishes a stronghold of some kind, he or she might hire a whole staff of servants and agents to run the place, from a castellan or steward to menial laborers to keep the stables clean.
+These hirelings often enjoy a long-term contract that includes a place to live within the stronghold as part of the offered compensation.

 Services